bitflame/gtm-agent-overview/README.md

 The full source code is intentionally private.
 The project incorporates proprietary work related to agent orchestration, prompt engineering, deployment, and observability that I use as part of my professional portfolio.

 I am happy to discuss the implementation details, design decisions, and architecture with hiring managers, recruiters, and interview teams upon request.

+The following technologies and platforms were used to build this solution:

+* Python
+* Django
+* LangChain
+* Groq
+* Llama 3
+* Railway
+* Go
+* Prometheus
+* Grafana

-The following tools, technologies, and platforms were leveraged for this solution: Python, Django, LangChain, Groq, Llama 3, Railway, Go, Prometeus, and Grafana.
-The project uses LangChain to orchestrate interactions with Llama models hosted on Groq, enabling low-latency responses while maintaining a flexible agent architecture.
+The project uses LangChain to orchestrate interactions with Llama 3 models hosted on Groq, enabling low-latency responses while maintaining a flexible agent-based architecture.
+The solution combines AI orchestration, cloud-native deployment, and observability practices to provide a production-oriented learning environment for agentic AI development.

 </> Markdown
 ## Demo link: